mlexchange/mlex_dash_segmentation_demo/README.md

 -	mlex\_api
 -  dash\_segmentation\_demo

-Then build image of random forest model using command `make build_docker`.
+Then build the image of random forest model using command `make build_docker`.
 (Currently only fully supports random forest model)